-- Public API: All classes in the package namespace org.optaplanner.core.api are 100% backwards compatible in future releases (especially minor and hotfix releases).
-In rare circumstances, if the major version number changes, a few specific classes might have a few backwards incompatible changes, but those will be clearly documented in the recipe UpgradeFromPreviousVersionRecipe.txt [https://github.com/droolsjbpm/optaplanner/blob/ master/optaplanner-distribution/src/main/ - assembly/filtered-resources/UpgradeFromPreviousVersionRecipe.txt]. - XML configuration: The XML solver configuration is backwards compatible for all elements, except for elements that require the use of non public API classes.
+- Public API: All classes in the package namespace org.optaplanner.core.api are 100% backwards compatible in future releases. - Impl classes: All classes in the package namespace org.optaplanner.core.impl are not backwards compatible: they might change in future releases.
+The recipe called UpgradeFromPreviousVersionRecipe.txt [https://github.com/droolsjbpm/optaplanner/blob/master/optaplanner-distribution/src/main/assembly/filtered-resources/UpgradeFromPreviousVersionRecipe.txt] describes every such change and on how to quickly deal with it when upgrading to a newer version.
+That recipe file is included in every release zip. - XML configuration: The XML solver configuration is backwards compatible for all elements, except for elements that require the use of non public API classes.
 The XML solver configuration is defined by the classes in the package namespace org.optaplanner.core.config.